-Another Tip: It is possible to consolidate your high interest student loans as well.
+Another Tip: It is possible to consolidate your high interest student loans with Credible.
 Make sure to reach out to your loan provider if you have FEDERAL student loans.
 There are other ways to lower your student loans as well.
-If you didn’t read it from yesterday’s challenge – make sure to check out my student loan post HERE
+If you didn't read it from yesterday's challenge – make sure to check out my student loan post HERE

 DAY #6 RECAP

 - Write out your debt story using my FREE Debt List Worksheet.

 - Lower how much you pay by using the methods outlined above.